JaciBrunning/quokka-lua/bytecode_structure.md

 | Array of protos (functions) |

 ## Debug Info (DumpDebug)
-In RobotLua, we leave debugging info out of our bytecode transpiling, and ignore it in our runtime.

 | Type | Desc |
 | ---- | ---- |
 | Int | Number of entries in the opcode to source line table (0 if stripped) |